 - In episode 2 of the Star Wars radio series, after Lord Tion is shot during a fight with Leia, her father arranges for him to be taken to the woods so they can say it was a hunting accident.

-- Subverted in Moral Orel when Orel shoots Clay's liquor bottles at the end of Nature (Part 1).
+- Subverted in Moral Orel when Orel shoots Clay's liquor bottles at the end of "Nature (Part 1)".
 Then played straight when Clay shoots Orel by accident after attempting to punish him.

-- Eastern Roman Emperor Basil the Macedonian, an experienced hunter, was reported to have been entangled in the antlers of a stag and dragged for over 15 miles resulting in injuries that led to his death in 886.
+- Eastern Roman Emperor Basil the Macedonian, an old man but an experienced hunter, was reported to have been entangled in the antlers of a stag and dragged for over 15 miles resulting in injuries that led to his death in 886.
 He had also imprisoned his eldest surviving son Leonote for three years and was only narrowly dissuaded from having him blinded, so it is not hard to draw various conclusions.

 - Hojo Soun was able to seize Odawara Castle in 1495 after inviting the local lord on a deer hunt whose real prey was not deer.

 - A variation in Finland in 2017 when a murderer, Pekka Seppänen with a very bizarre modus operandi - a serial drowner - was caught.
 He had lured his victims on a fishing trip on which they had gone fishing on a rowboat, then they had drunken heavily, and then he had deliberately capsized the rowboat, leaving his victim to drown (he himself was a good swimmer).
 Everything had looked like a tragic accident - fishing, heavy drinking, capsized Savonian-style rowboat (which is notoriously unstable), no life vests.
 He had managed to drown at least five victims until the authorities began to suspect foul play.